 The board were reminded that declarations of interest are required as part of LEP governance and must be submitted at least annually, and if anything changes to the LEP office at the earliest convenience.

-DF stated that he now attends the Parliamentary Health Ombudsman meetings,.
+DF stated that he now attends the Parliamentary Health Ombudsman meetings, and his register of interest will be updated accordingly.